hitblast/Alter/README.md

 ---

-## Common Pitfalls
+## Caveats

-Based on basic analysis of the project, a few, possibly resolvable issues have been found so far:
+Based on basic analysis of the project, a few, resolvable (possibly) issues have been found so far.

 - Self-validating binaries like [Discord](https://discord.com/) do not cooperate with the attribute modifications happening inside, and could be broken once they're